 Can you set up the API key for me?

-When I am building your website, or you hire me to fix website errors like this, I ask you to set up a Google Map API key in your Google account and send it to me.
+When I am building your website, or you hire me to fix website errors like this, I need you to set up a Google Map API key in your Google account and send the generated API key to me to then incorporate into your code.

 Still, I have people ask me if I will just do it for them through my account.
 Sorry, no. This key is connected to a Google Account and billing information.

-Even though you may never hit the limits, you never know when Google will change their policy again and begin charging for the server.
-I do not want any billable service tied directly to my Google account.
-This should be an service tied to your Google business account.
+Even though you may never hit the limits, you never know when Google will change their policy again and begin charging for the service.
+I do not want any billable service tied directly to my Google account that is associated with a client.